Quozul/Pirikium/README.md

 * Extract them and drag the folder onto Löve's executable *love.exe*.
 For more informations about *compiling it* refer on the [Löve's wiki](https://love2d.org/wiki/Game_Distribution) or the [forum](https://love2d.org/forums/viewtopic.php?f=4&t=451).

+Some of the sounds used are from [Freesound.org](https://freesound.org/)

 ---

 ### Modules